andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 * update-gke-pod-security.sh: Enable Pod Security Policies on the GKE cluster _demo-gke_
 * delete-gke.sh: Delete the GKE cluster _demo-gke_

+## Prerequisites

+You need:
+* a valid account to access Google Cloud and be able to use the Google API for creating a GKE cluster.
+* installed google cloud cli (see <https://cloud.google.com/sdk/docs/install> for details)
+* installed gke plugin for kubectl (just perform `gcloud components install gke-gcloud-auth-plugin` after you have installed the Google cloud cli)

 ## Login to Google Cloud

 You need an account on Google Cloud, and you have to log in to your account via